 Outdoor Adventures Club Advisor:

-Donna Newcomb – Ms. Newcomb has worked with the Outdoor Adventure club for the past five years, and is happy to be joining as an assistant advisor this 2019-2020 school year.
+Donna Newcomb – Ms. Newcomb has worked with the Outdoor Adventure club for the past six years, and is happy to be joining as an assistant advisor this 2020-2021 school year.

-Jacqui Hoffman – Mrs. Hoffman grew up in Massachusetts and is in her fourth year teaching at Lowell High School.
-She has worked with the Outdoor Adventure Club for the past four years, and is thrilled to be joining the club in an official capacity as the assistant advisor.
+Mrs. Hoffman grew up in Massachusetts and is in her fifth year teaching at Lowell High School.
+She has worked with the Outdoor Adventure Club for the past four years.
 Mrs. Hoffman loves the outdoors and can often be found wandering the woods at Walden Pond in Concord, MA.
 When not teaching English and getting outside, she spends quality time with family that includes her three year old daughter and new baby boy born in March 2018.

 In their words: